morteza-shahrabi-farahani/gocast-bootcamp/game-app/Notes/Notes.md

 \* Lousely coupled is using interface and some methdos that are required from external package, instead of importing full package and use that methods.
 This way is better.

+## 17th Session

+\* The service layer interacts with the upper layers using types that defined in dto.

+\* closure is a function which returns another function.